15 Most Beautiful Places In Istanbul, Turkey

 Balat is one of the prettiest neighborhoods in Istanbul

-Balat is a hidden gem in Istanbul that not many tourists get to explore.
-Located on the European side of Istanbul, this neighborhood was once home to a large Jewish population.
+The Balat neighborhood is a hidden gem that not many tourists know to explore.
+Located on the European side of Istanbul, this neighborhood was once home to a large Jewish population and is characterized by its colorful houses and winding cobbled streets.

 Make sure to stop by İncir Ağacı Kahvesi, a cafe that has decorative steps and a narrow alley with umbrellas hanging over!
 It is one of the most Instagram-famous places in Istanbul!